-Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech , and adopted for cyber security at the Software Engineering Institute's CERT-CC, at Carnegie Mellon University in the late 1980's.
+Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech, and adopted for cyber security at Carnegie Mellon's Software Engineering Institute, in the late 1980's.
+Network flow systems have become a critical part of modern cyber security and networking and Argus is being used in some of the most important.

 The Argus Project has moved to a new site, openargus.org.
 The site is still a work in progress, but it is an attempt to freshen the argus project and to introduce a new project focus for the open source effort.